 The location of the bench where Sachs photographed the bird is more than 500 yards from the fenced refuge set aside for wintering Burrowing Owls on the northeast corner of the park.
 Although Burrowing Owls have sometimes been observed in the “Nature Area” in the northeast segment of the park, outside the fenced area on the shoreline, none has ever been observed (to my knowledge) in the vicinity of the bench where the dead bird was photographed.
 These owls roost in ground squirrel burrows, preferably on flat ground with short grass.
 Thanks to thorough mowing about a month ago, their fenced preserve in the northeast corner fits those desiderata.
 They thrive in places like golf courses, along irrigation canals, and on mowed greens alongside airport runways.
 The ground around the bench is hilly and rough, not acceptable Burrowing Owl territory.
 Very probably, the bird met its demise in or near the fenced preserve and was carried to this spot.
 A human likely put it on the bench.

 Speculation in Berkeleyside raised three possibilities for foul play: feral cats, other birds of prey, and dogs.

 Feral cats exist in the park, but their homes are far from the Burrowing Owl preserve.
-I have seen and photographed one feral cat in the woody area near the southwest corner of the park, behind the picnic area.
+I have seen and photographed one feral cat in the Native Plant Area near the southwest corner of the park, behind the picnic area.
 That’s more than 600 yards as the crow flies from the owl preserve, and a cat that wanted to make this trek would have to cross the unfenced off-leash dog area in the center of the park.
 Two other feral cats have a home about 800 yards away from the owl preserve, in the bushes alongside the boat repair and sailing club building.
 Someone supplies them with ample dry food, water, and shelter there.
 These cats have no cause to go looking for food at the extreme diagonal opposite of the park, and look too fat to endure the trek.
 In my opinion,

 this owl was not killed by a cat.